 If there is more information to exchange, or a comfort level needs to be established, a quick meeting over coffee or lunch is a good idea.
 The next step should be a recorded phone interview using the Sales Talent Screener.

 3. Face-to-Face Interview

 After the phone screen, jot down your areas of concern and formulate specific questions to address them.
-Then, set up another meeting in person to dig deeper and learn more.
-The face-to-face interview is a great opportunity to introduce other managers to your candidate and, if things go in the right direction, you should be prepared to address salary requirements and fit of the position.
+Then, set up another meeting in-person to dig deeper and learn more.
+The face-to-face interview is a great opportunity to introduce other managers to your candidate and, if things go in the right direction, you should be prepared to address salary requirements and fit for the position.